 - Failure to follow this order is a misdemeanor and punishable by a maximum fine of $5,000 and/or 1-year imprisonment.

-Upon arrival, travelers will also have their temperature checked and will be required to have completed a travel & health form that includes your length of stay and return flight confirmation.
+Upon arrival, travelers will also be required to have completed a travel & health form that includes your length of stay and return flight confirmation.
 You should have download the Aloha Safe Alert App from Google Play or the Apple Store ahead of time.
 You will be asked to present it to screeners at the airport.

 Keep up to date